stemschmidt/lookMaNoCPU/README.md

 The demo shows how peripherals in the nrf9160 can be connected with a publish/subscribe pattern in Hardware (DPPI).
 The CPU is only used to setup the periperals, the interaction between the peripheral happens without CPU interaction!
 No interrupts!
 Only events and tasks (https://infocenter.nordicsemi.com/topic/ps_nrf9160/dppi.html).

 ### The periperals involved are:
-- a GPIO as input (Button 1 on the nrf9160dk)
+- a GPIO as input (Button 1 on the nrf9160dk, would be connected to the interrupt pin of the external chip like an acceleration sensor)
 - a SPI-Master with a pre-defined configuration (number of bytes to read)
 - a GPIO as output to indicate the end of the transfer (LED4 on the nrf9160dk)
 - the DPPI to connect the other peripherals

 ### Configuration
-The button-gpio is configured to detect a LowToHi transition to create an event
+The button-gpio is configured to detect a Low->Hi transition to create an event (instead of an interrupt!)
 ```
 nrf_gpio_cfg_input(BUTTON_1, NRF_GPIO_PIN_PULLUP);
 nrf_gpiote_event_configure(NRF_GPIOTE, INPUT_CONFIG_0, BUTTON_1, NRF_GPIOTE_POLARITY_LOTOHI);